zookz/cordova-plugin-health/README.md

 - endDate: {type: Date}, end data to which to get the data
 - dataType: {type: a String}, the data type
 - value: {type: a number or an Object}, depending on the actual data type
 - source: {type: String}, the source that produced this data.
-In iOS this ignored and set automatically to the name of your app.
+In iOS this is ignored and set automatically to the name of your app.
 - successCallback: {type: function}, called if all OK
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem

 Quirks of store()

 - in iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field ` cycling: true `
+- in iOS, storing the sleep activities is not supported at the moment

 ## Differences between HealthKit and Google Fit